zopefoundation/ZODB/misc/tour/slides.rst

 Speed
 =====

-ZODB is optimized for reads.
 Cached reads are simply memory accesses and are extremely fast.

 ZODB is slower at writing that many relational databases, which are